Green Labs Fund

 If you’re looking for financial support to reduce the environmental impact of your research activities or laboratory, then this is the fund for you.

-Risk Management Services is looking for creative solutions to UBC-specific sustainability concerns and challenges at the university.
+Health, Safety and Environment Services is looking for creative solutions to UBC-specific sustainability concerns and challenges at the university.
 The Green Labs Fund is available to researchers from both the Okanagan and Vancouver campuses.

 All UBC staff, faculty and students are eligible to apply.